A CBD-Inspired Yoga Routine

 From tabletop position, exhale deeply and move into downward-facing dog.
 Lengthen the tailbone away from the pelvis and lift your sit bones towards the sky.
 Stretch your heels down towards the floor and firm the outer thighs and outer arms, pressing your weight evenly through your hands and heels.
 Keep the head between the upper arms without letting it hang.
 Stay in this pose between 1–3 minutes, breathing deeply with each inhale and slowly releasing each exhale.

 Aside from being one of the most well-known yoga poses that exists, downward-facing dog is one of the most beneficial.
-Not only does it energize the body, but also helps calm the brain and can relieve stress and mild depression, much like CBD.
+Not only does it energize the body, but also helps calm the brain and can relieve stress and mild depression.
 It’s a great full body stretch that is an excellent accompaniment to practically any yoga routine.

 Child’s Pose (Balasana):